ahmccormick/Cannabis_EGS/README.md

    In R studio with the script 5_Genomic_Selection.R

-   Figures for the manuscript can be found in scripts/EGS_Figures/Cannabis_EGS_Figures_manuscript.R
+   Figures for the manuscript can be found in scripts under Cannabis_EGS_Figures_manuscript.R